raphamorim/raphamorim.github.com/_posts/2026-04-17-introducing-glyph-protocol-for-terminals.md

 More soon.

+### Open questions

+A few threads came out of the initial conversation about this post that are worth putting to the community.
+I'd be curious to hear what folks think:

+1. **Should font-size change be something the protocol notices?** Glyph Protocol itself dodges this because outlines are resolution-independent, but everything *around* it still cares.
+A TUI that composes images next to glyphs wants to know when the cell metrics changed, and today has no way to learn that short of polling terminal size.
+Is a `resize` or `metrics-changed` notification in scope, or scope creep?

+2. **Is there a responsible way to allow non-PUA registration?** The PUA-only rule makes the whole protocol safe by default.
+It also rules out uses like a CJK input method shipping a glyph for an uncovered ideograph, or a language-specific tool overriding a glyph it knows the user wants.
+Is there a shape (an explicit user-level opt-in, a signed capability, a trusted-origin flag) that would unlock those use cases without re-opening phishing?

+If you have thoughts, I'd love to hear them.
+Open an issue on [the Rio repo](https://github.com/raphamorim/rio) or drop me a line wherever is easiest.

 --

 We spend enormous effort making terminal applications feel good to use, and then gate the entire experience behind a font installation step that is effectively invisible documentation.
 A beautiful TUI with broken glyphs is not a beautiful TUI.